kwonus/Quelle/AV-Bible-ICL.md

 | Macro (*apply* tag)             | ***\|\| tag***                                               |
 | Export Block (*export* to file) | ***> filepath*** or<br/>***>> filepath*** or<br/>***=> filepath*** |

-#### Other [non-selection] Imperatives
+#### Discrete Imperatives

 Non-selection statements instigate configuration changes or application control.
 These statements always begin with **@**.
 They are executed individually and cannot be combined with any other actions.
 Imperatives that begin with @ cannot be combined with search expressions.
+This is why they are called Discrete Imperatives.

-#### Configuration Imperatives
+#### Configuration Statements

 ICL supports three categories of configuration.
-See Section 2 for additional details.
+These are described more completely in Section 2.

 | Configuration Targets | Configuration Actions       |
 | --------------------- | --------------------------- |